DonJayamanne/vscode-jupyter/.github/plan.prompt.md

 - Do not blindly overwrite the file, patch/merge the file with the new information.

 <reminder>
-DO NOT make any code changes at this time just provide a detailed report.
+DO NOT make any code changes at this time, just provide a detailed report.
 </reminder>